Unrealistic Expectations: A Roadblock to M&A Success

 Remember, the best outcome for both buyer and seller is to find the right combination of cultures, teams, services, and markets that will create a force to be reckoned with in the future.
 Buying and selling an AE firm is a significant investment and requires considerable patience to identify the best suitor that meets the criteria set out in your M&A strategy.
 Buyers should expect to approach many firms and initiate several conversations before the perfect match is found.
 Additionally, buyers should anticipate a timeline of 18 to 24 months from launching their M&A strategy to generating any measurable results of an acquisition.

 On the other hand, sellers should expect to kick the tires with several prospective buyers before an Indication of Interest (IOI) or Letter of Intent (LOI) is presented by an interested suitor.
 There will be some back-and-forth negotiations of critical terms and conditions before the LOI is signed.
-Once this dating phase is over, the buyer and seller will continue to evaluate and assess, over a 60 to 90-day span, the benefits, and challenges of joining the two firms together before the marriage is consummated.
+Once this dating phase is over, the buyer and seller will continue to evaluate and assess, over a 60 to 90-day span, the benefits and challenges of joining the two firms together before the marriage is consummated.

 Mergers and acquisitions are enormous growth opportunities but come with complex challenges.
 By setting realistic expectations, you can avoid the self-induced obstacles that commonly get in the way of reaching a successful M&A outcome.
-I’ll continue a look at this topic in my upcoming webinar, including tactics and strategies for maximizing deal value, understanding deal negotiation, and due diligence best practices.
+I’ll continue a look at this topic in my on-demand webinar, including tactics and strategies for maximizing deal value, understanding deal negotiation, and due diligence best practices.